BgeeDB/Wikidata_BgeeDB-bot/README.md

 ```
 make install_pipenv
 ```
-If pipenv is already installed run the make command below in the current project directory:
+If pipenv is already installed, run the make command below in the current project directory:

 ```
 make